Security Architecture

 Design principles

-- Secure by default (fail safe): network off; strict gates; no secrets in code.
+- Locked-down defaults: network off; strict gates; no secrets in code.

 - Explicit enablement for higher-risk operations (downloads, GPU extras).